 Evergreen Services’ BBB profile only has a handful of customer reviews, but they’re all universally negative.
 They each give the lowest score possible: 1 out of 5 stars.
 While such a limited sample size can’t provide as much authority as a deeper profile, there are quite a few more complaints against the business that can help shed some light.

-There have been 36 complaints against Evergreen Services with the BBB over the past three years.
-Of those, 24 have to do with the company’s billing and collections process, which isn’t a great sign for a business whose only service is lending.
+There have been more than 40 complaints against Evergreen Services with the BBB over the past three years.
+Of those, 20+ have to do with the company’s billing and collections process, which isn’t a great sign for a business whose only service is lending.

 The details of the complaints raise even more issues, including: